 There’s a lot a young chef can learn at Hide.
 We have amazing facilities.
 We cook a lot over charcoal, make our own jams.
 There’s a broad spectrum, so we’re an attractive choice.

 In terms of new ingredients at Hide… we’re using a wild pea flower tea in one of our desserts – we haven’t seen that in many other places.
 We’re cooking on different woods in the kitchen too.
 Salmon on soaked cedar wood, for instance.
-And we’re using acorn flower for the pain au raisin, which has a smoked caramel sauce with a real nuttiness, like buckwheat, and a slight adult bitterness.
+And we’re using acorn flour for the pain au raisin, which has a smoked caramel sauce with a real nuttiness, like buckwheat, and a slight adult bitterness.
 We also add Mariage Frères tea to our breakfast jams.

 We treat staff well, with three days off a week.
 Apart from developing great dishes, I want to develop great chefs.
 Everyone likes their weeks condensed and having their three days off.
 Also, everyone gets a daily breather in Green Park [across the road].
 I want this place to be sustainable; I don’t want people to get ill.